 The resource management plan is "the component of the project management plan that provides guidance on how project resources should be categorized, allocated, managed, and released.
 It may be divided between the team management plan and physical resource management plan" (PMBOK® Guide—6th Edition, Page 318).

 “The cause of almost all relationship difficulties is rooted in conflicting or ambiguous expectations around roles and goals.” —Steven Covey

-If we want to reduce conflict in our projects, it’s critical that we clarify the roles and responsibilities of the team members.
+Want to reduce conflict in your projects?
+It’s critical that we clarify the roles and responsibilities of the team members.
 But how do we do this?
-Project managers can create a responsibility assignment matrix (RAM) that shows resources assigned for each work package.
+For instance, project managers can create a responsibility assignment matrix (RAM) that shows resources assigned for each work package.

 Many project managers use a RACI Matrix.